-Named after a character in Dante Alghieri’s Inferno, Malacoda takes the idea of Gothic Metal to a next level.
+Named after a character in Dante Alighieri’s Inferno, Malacoda take the idea of Gothic Metal to the next level.
 The band paints this vivid, slightly decadent debauchery of soundscapes in bold baroque and Victorian strokes.
-Some sort of a delicious, epic pandemonium, slightly reminiscent of Kamelot with a hint of Fleshgod Apocalypse and early Xandria at times.
+Some sort of delicious, epic pandemonium, slightly reminiscent of Kamelot with a hint of Fleshgod Apocalypse and – at times – early Xandria.

-So, here is to Ritualis Aeterna, the record that did not get enough attention by the RMR deck crew the first time around, yet now got redeemed.
+So, here is to Ritualis Aeterna, the record that did not get enough attention by the RMR deck crew the first time around.
+Yet, now it finally got redeemed.
 Better late than never, right?

 Lucas Di Mascio – vocals, bass, keys